 (b) Unfunded Scheme - Leave obligations

-Leave obligations cover the Company's liability for sick and earned leave.
+Leave obligations cover liability for sick and earned leave.

 The provision for leave obligations is presented as current, since the Company does not have an unconditional right to defer settlement of any of these obligations.
-However, based on past experience, the Company does not expect all employees to take the full amount of accrued leave within the next 12 months.
-The following amount reflects leave that is not expected to be taken within the next 12 months: